Welcome to the World Cultures collections and gallery at the Royal Albert Memorial Museum.

 The World Cultures collection

-Awarded designation status in 1998, the World Cultures collection is considered an important collection, both nationally and internationally.
+Awarded designation status in 1998, the World Cultures collection is considered an important museum collection, both nationally and internationally.
 There are approximately 12,000 identified items from Africa, the Americas, Asia, Western Asia and the islands of the Pacific Ocean.
 Approximately 1,000 items are on display at any one time.
-Where possible we will work with indigenous communities so that the artefacts can be appropriately displayed with an appropriate level of interpretation that is supported by multiple voices.
+Where possible we will work with indigenous communities so that the artefacts can be appropriately displayed and cared for, with the appropriate level of respect and interpretation that is supported by multiple voices.

 Associations with maritime voyages and the British Empire

 World Cultures and acts of repatriation

 The Royal Albert Memorial Museum has been involved in a number of negotiations that have led to acts of repatriation since 1994.
 In 1997, shell jewellery believed to have belonged to Aboriginal heroine Trucanini, was returned to Tasmania.
 In 2007, human remains were returned to New Zealand, and in 2008 to Australia.
 There is currently a discussion with the Blackfoot (Siksika) concerning Crowfoot’s regalia.